mandelsoft/spiff/README.md

 This means that the same file included at different places in a yaml document may result in different sub trees, depending on the used dynaml expressions.

-If is poassible to read a multi-document yaml, also.
+If is possible to read a multi-document yaml, also.
 If the type `multiyaml` is given, a list node with the yaml document root nodes is returned.

 The yaml or json document can also read as _template_ by specifying the type